November 24, 2014

 With an unusually busy kitten season in the Seattle area, we’ve had the opportunity to examine many young cats this summer and fall.
 This is definitely one of the fun parts of the job!
 Because several visits are needed for most kittens to provide vaccinations, deworming, and other preventative care, we are also able to track their physical development.
 It is not uncommon to see kittens who are gaining weight and excess body fat too rapidly, which could increase their risk for digestive disorders and chronic obesity later in life.

-It is a myth that kittens should be fed as much as they want to eat (i.e., “ad lib” feeding).
+It is a myth that kittens should be fed as much as they want to eat (i.e., “ad-lib” feeding).
 After weaning, which usually happens between 5-8 weeks of age, a kitten accommodates to intermittent feeding.
-Easy access to food and overeating is a common factor contributing to juvenile feline flatulence and diarrhea (scientific articles refer to it as “gluttony”).
+Easy access to food and overeating are common factors contributing to juvenile feline flatulence and diarrhea (scientific articles refer to it as “gluttony”).
 Cat food manufacturers are also too generous with feeding recommendations, often indicating that a kitten should be fed 50-100% more calories than the typical growing cat actually needs.

 Since we won’t be getting any federal assistance with this problem, here’s what we can do: